-On or about March 24, 2021, AUI provided written notice of this incident to all affected individuals, which includes two (2) Maine residents.
+On December 29, 2020 East Coast provided preliminary notice of this event and complimentary credit monitoring services to potentially affected employees while the investigation was underway.
+On July 7, 2021, East Coast continued providing written notice of this incident to affected individuals, which includes approximately seven hundred thirty-three (733) Maine residents.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.